Technical “How-To’s”

 Performance metrics are the most important to monitor for Tomcat servers.
 Here’s a list of signals to keep track of:

-• Managing the traffic to the server: Tracking requests sent and received gives a good idea on the volume of traffic that the server is handling at any point in time.
-This is essential especially during peak traffic times, keeping a close eye on the server’s performance based on traffic volumes.
-The tomcat.traffic metric shows the request received and response sent at any given time.
+• Managing the traffic to the server: Tracking requests sent and received gives a good idea of the volume of traffic the server is handling at any time.
+This is essential, especially during peak traffic times, as it closely monitors the server’s performance based on traffic volumes.
+The tomcat.traffic metric shows the request received and the response sent at any time.

-• Number of threads:.
-By default Tomcat servers create 200 threads, as the limit is reached, Tomcat continues to accommodate a certain number of concurrent connections.
-However, it is necessary to keep track of the total number of threads created.
+• A number of threads: By default, Tomcat servers create 200 threads; as the limit is reached, Tomcat continues accommodating a certain number of concurrent connections.
+However, keeping track of the total number of threads created is necessary.
 The tomcat.threads metric gives the total number of threads.

-All of the metrics related to the categories above can be gathered with the JMX receiver – so let’s get started!
+All metrics related to the categories above can be gathered with the JMX receiver – so let’s get started!

 The first step in this configuration is to install observIQ’s distribution of the OpenTelemetry Collector.
-For installation instructions and the latest version of the collector check our GitHub repo.
+For installation instructions and the collector's latest version, check our GitHub repo.

 Enabling JVM for Tomcat